Home security an introduction

 security products can be breached by a criminal assuming that they have enough time.
 The recommended strategies and

-Every so often you will encounter a burglar that is an overachiever and may not be dissuaded by all of the
+Every so often, you will encounter a burglar who is an overachiever and may not be dissuaded by all the security

-security hardware that you have placed on your doors and windows, and may have the time, tools and expertise
+hardware that you have placed on your doors and windows, and may have the time, tools and expertise necessary to

 The real reason is that a home with an alarm system presents too many unknown variables for your average